 If you’re unfamiliar, calamari is squid— another food I’m not normally fond of.
 Living in America, I never even thought of the possibility of calamari being grilled.
 I’ve only ever seen it fried.
 And honestly, the few times I’ve tried it, I did not like it at all.

-A friend I was at L’isola Ristorante with in Rome encouraged me to try the dish.
+A friend I was at L’isola Ristorante in Rome with encouraged me to try the dish.
 It didn’t even look like calamari I’d seen.
 It was served whole instead of cut into rings.
 Had he not told me, I would’ve never guessed I was being served calamari.
 Being in a new place, I figured when in Rome (literally), so I squeezed some lemon juice on it and gave it a try, and oh my gosh!
 It was beyond good.
-I have even since tried asking places here to prepare it grilled, but I have yet to find a place that will actually do it.
-So, the first thing I will be getting next time I go to Italy is some grilled calamari!

 4. Cacio e pepe